prathmachowksey/Attendance-System-Face-Recognition/README.md

 - Dlib's 68 point shape predictor

 ### Extraction of Facial Embeddings
-- face_recognitopn by Adam Geitgey
+- face_recognition by Adam Geitgey

 ### Classification of Unknown Embedding
 - using a Linear SVM (scikit-learn)